How Facebook Ads A/B Testing is Done to Maximize Ad Performance

-This article will break it down for you.
-I’ll give you the five variables you need to be testing, and how to interpret your ad’s performance with Wishpond’s ad tool (though the rules apply for any ad tool).
+In this article I'll break down everything surrounding Facebook Ads A/B testing.
+First we'll quickly run through the concept of A/B testing.
+Then I’ll give you five variables you can test today.
+I'll finish with how to interpret your ad’s performance with Wishpond’s ad tool (though the rules apply for any ad tool).
+I've made sure to include examples to help you along so let's get started.

 What is A/B Split Testing?